near/near-sdk-contract-tools/README.md

 This package is a collection of common tools and patterns in NEAR smart contract development:

 - Storage fee management
-- Ownership pattern
+- Ownership pattern (derive macro available)
 - Role-based access control
+- Pausable (derive macro available)
 - Derive macro for [NEP-297 events](https://nomicon.io/Standards/EventsFormat)

 Not to be confused with [`near-contract-standards`](https://crates.io/crates/near-contract-standards), which contains official implementations of standardized NEPs.
+This crate is intended to be a complement to `near-contract-standards`.

 **WARNING:** This is still early software, and there may be breaking changes between versions.
 I'll try my best to keep the docs & changelogs up-to-date.
 Don't hesitate to create an issue if find anything wrong.